-What exactly are we trying to solve for and achieve?
+“What exactly are we trying to solve for and achieve?”

-Some companies want to streamline supply chains and accelerate speed to market.
+Some want to streamline supply chains and accelerate speed to market.
 Others want to enhance cloud computing capabilities to enhance project collaboration across teams.

 No one can decide on these exact issues and objectives except you and your colleagues in charge of your transformation.
 But as noted, you’ll want to factor in your customer.

-But the only way they can succeed today, especially with the recent death of third-party cookies (RIP) and data privacy laws like CCPA, is to take advantage of your dynamically updated first-party data for each contact in your unified database and customize the messaging for specific segments and individuals.
+But the only way they can succeed today, especially with the death of third-party cookies and data laws like CCPA, is to leverage your dynamically updated first-party data in your unified database and customize messaging for specific segments and individuals.

 The importance of a high-quality customer experience can’t be overstated enough today.

-What tech is absolutely essential for transformation?
+“What tech is absolutely essential for transformation?”

-However, the CDP is supplanting these resources and similar software as the go-to martech to facilitate, streamline, and expedite transformation plans for countless brands, and it’s easy to see why.
+However, the CDP is supplanting these resources as the go-to martech to facilitate, streamline, and expedite transformation plans for countless brands.
+And it’s easy to see why.